 Why Learn about Shapes?

 Geometry – learning about surfaces, shapes and their arrangement in different spaces – features in the school curriculum for every age group.
-The ability to recognise and talk about the properties of shapes is considered an important skill to master.
+The ability to recognize and talk about the properties of shapes is considered an important skill to master.

 Learning about shapes can improve your child’s spatial awareness, their ability to describe and compare objects, their awareness of how objects fit together and tesselate within patterns and even their capacity to problem solve, perhaps providing the basis for future understandings of architecture, fashion, or engineering.